 Ballston Spa is a somewhat small village located in the state of New York.
-With a population of 5,276 people and six constituent neighborhoods, Ballston Spa is the 300th largest community in New York.
-Ballston Spa has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 5,226 people and six constituent neighborhoods, Ballston Spa is the 300th largest community in New York.
+Much of the housing stock in Ballston Spa was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages, Ballston Spa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Ballston Spa are a mix of both white- and blue-collar jobs.
 Overall, Ballston Spa is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Ballston Spa who work in sales jobs (12.59%), office and administrative support (10.43%), and teaching (8.89%).
+There are especially a lot of people living in Ballston Spa who work in office and administrative support (13.72%), sales jobs (10.97%), and management occupations (6.57%).

 Also of interest is that Ballston Spa has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Ballston Spa is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Italian.